AriesApp/open-api-doc/source/index.html.md

 404|[Not Found](https://tools.ietf.org/html/rfc7231#section-6.5.4)|Wavier not found|None

 <aside class="notice">
-We will redirect download request to Amazon S3.
+We will redirect the download request to Amazon S3.
 </aside>

 # Schemas